jodaz/speedstudy/README.md

 ---

 ## Extra
-If you still have time enough, complete each item in order.
+If you still have time left, complete each item without any particular order.

 - [ ] Course: For when you are bored [Computer Science Crash Course](https://www.youtube.com/playlist?list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo)
 - [ ] Project: Finish some puzzles from [Coding Game](https://www.codingame.com/training)